About Sisson Kayaks

 Much of our sales revenue still comes from our classic range of sea kayaks – those classic proven designs just keep selling.
 In May 2007 Paul Caffyn took delivery of his latest (split in the middle too fly into Greenland) Nordkapp – exactly 30 years after taking delivery of his first South Island circumnavigation Nordkapp.
 The properties of wind and water do not change – so these kayaks all work as well as the day they were designed.
 And the fitout remains the same.
 It looks terrible in a shop – but sensible on a beach.

 At 8.30am (staff at work) on the 19th June 1996 disaster struck in the form of a large factory fire.
-We were under a cloud of volcanic ash in Rotorua – heading to our next kayak demo in Tauraunga.
+Our security monitor in Wellington knew of the smoke in the building 3 minutes before a 111 call was placed.
+Lynda and I were under a cloud of volcanic ash in Rotorua – heading to our next kayak demo in Tauraunga that evening.
 Our factory and moulds were all destroyed.
+Everything except the demo boats.
 The rebuilding to our former 500-kayaks-per-year capacity was just too hard.
 The losses were too great.
 Our staff lost their quality ethic.
 They lost their jobs.
 We closed the business down – Grahame was heading into heart attack territory!

 Thanks only to the encouragement from our good friend Matsumura, our Japanese agent, we reopened the business again, behind closed doors, to make, as a hobby, his previously ordered container-load of sea kayaks.
 This was the beginning of the one-man-band low-pressure-zone.
 This slower paced production turned out to be enjoyable, with more personal focus and zero stress.
 The kayaks were the best Matsumura ever received.
 And they were very satisfying to build.